Paolo Cotta-Ramusino: Scientific career

-Cotta-Ramusino received his doctorate (laurea) in physics in 1971 from the Università degli Studi di Milano.
+Cotta-Ramusino received his doctorate (laurea) in physics in 1971 from the University of Milan.
 A mathematical physicist, Cotta-Ramusino researches mathematical aspects of quantum field and string theories.
-He is Full Professor in Mathematical Physics (Mathematical Methods of Physics), Dipartimento di Fisica, Università degli Studi di Milano, and Senior Researcher at the Italian National Institute of Nuclear Physics.
-Previously he was Associate Professor in Mathematical Physics at Università degli Studi di Milano (1993–2000); Associate Professor in Theoretical Physics at Università degli Studi di Trento (1988–1993); Visiting Professor in Mathematics at University of North Carolina, Chapel Hill NC (1990–1991); Research Associate at CERN, Geneva (1988); and Researcher in Theoretical Physics at Università degli Studi di Milano (1981–1987).
-He has held postdoctoral positions and fellowships: at Harvard University, Cambridge MA, 1980 and 1981; Freie Universität Berlin, 1979; Università degli Studi di Milano, 1971–1978.
+He is Full Professor in Mathematical Physics (Mathematical Methods of Physics), Department of Physics, University of Milan, and Senior Researcher at the Italian National Institute of Nuclear Physics.
+Previously he was Associate Professor in Mathematical Physics at University of Milan (1993–2000); Associate Professor in Theoretical Physics at the University of Trento (1988–1993); Visiting Professor in Mathematics at University of North Carolina, Chapel Hill NC (1990–1991); Research Associate at CERN, Geneva (1988); and Researcher in Theoretical Physics at the University of Milan (1981–1987).
+He has held postdoctoral positions and fellowships: at Harvard University, Cambridge MA, 1980 and 1981; Freie Universität Berlin, 1979; University of Milan, 1971–1978.

 His past research activities have explored: topological Quantum Field Theories in any dimension, BF theories, Cohomology of imbedded loops, Higher dimensional knots; Links, knots and quantum groups; Differential geometrical aspects of string and field theories, Virasoro and Krichever-Novikov algebras; Anomalies in Quantum field theory and their differential geometrical interpretation; and Foundational aspects of Quantum Mechanics.
 His past and present teaching activities include: Mathematical Methods of Physics: complex analysis and functional analysis; Differential Geometry in Mathematical Physics: differentiable manifolds, Lie groups, principal bundles and their connections, Dirac operators; and Calculus.